Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 ## Further reading

 On LUMI we use the Lmod implementation as provided by HPE-Cray as part of the programming environment.
 The version of Lmod is way behind the most recent version.
 This implies that not all information that can be found on the internet is also correct for LUMI.

   * [Official Lmod documentation on readthedocs](https://lmod.readthedocs.io/), but this is always for the latest version.

-!!! failure "Issue: man module"
-    On LUMI, `man module` produces the manual page for Environment Modules 3.2.x, another module system also supported by HPE-Cray.